 |Weight||72kg (11st 4lb)|

-Kat has captained Worcester, West Midlands and the national U19 side and also coached at Wasps, having previously worked as a personal trainer in Birmingham.
-Kat is now an office administrator for ALP in Amersham.
-She had attended Prince Henry’s High School in Evesham, Oldfield Academy in Bath, Bredon Hill Middle School and the University of Birmingham where she gained a degree in Sport & Exercise Science.
-Kat said: “I owe a lot to Nicky Crawford, the Worcester and England Women’s wing, who nurtured my game from when I was 16.
-I also admire her on field performances.”
+Kat has captained Worcester, West Midlands and the national U19 side and also coached at Wasps, having previously worked as a personal trainer in Birmingham and as an office administrator for ALP in Amersham.
+She is now rugby coach of Chesham RFC and Bucks New University and works as a personal trainer.

+Kat attended Prince Henry’s High School in Evesham, Oldfield Academy in Bath, Bredon Hill Middle School and the University of Birmingham, where she gained a degree in Sport & Exercise Science.
+Kat said: “I owe a lot to Nicky Crawford, the former Worcester and England Women wing, who nurtured my game from when I was 16.
+I also admire her on-field performances.”
 Nicky became the first women’s player to score 60 international tries.
-She added: “I also respect Josh Lewsey.”

 Outside the game, Kat enjoys playing the bass guitar.